jfreedman0212/jfreedman0212.github.io/content/posts/rhf-validation.md

 });
 ```

-The above is example is equivalent to the one using the Rules API.
+The above example is equivalent to the one using the Rules API.
 Depending on which library you
 choose, the built in rules can be more than sufficient.
 But of course, they also provide tools
 for building your own if you need them.

 # Which Should You Choose?

-While both will let you define validation rules for your form, there are some questions you should
+While both will let you define validation rules for your form, there are some considerations to think about before coming to a decision (ordered by important).
-consider before making your decision.

-## What Role Does Bundle Size Play?

-When using Schema Validation, you will pull in at least two extra packages: the package for the
-schema validation library and `@hookform/resolvers` (assuming you use the pre-built ones, you
-can always build you own).
-This may be a problem for you, or the extra KiBs in your bundle are
+## Level of Control

+When using the Rules API, you define your validation rules right on the field itself.
+Conversely,
-worth it due to the benefits of using such a library.
+you define your rules at the top of the form when using a Schema Validation library.

-## What Level Should the Rules Be Defined At?

-Schema Validation forces you to define your rules up front _and then_ your actual fields, whereas
-the Rules API is on a per-field basis.
-I've found that the Rules API is more flexible for scenarios
+I've found that the Rules API is more flexible for scenarios with many conditional fields
-with many conditional fields because you only have to define the logic for conditional fields
+because you only have to define the logic for conditional fields
 once: in your JSX.
 For Schema Validation, you have to define the logic for that field both
 in the JSX _and_ in the schema itself.
 On the flip side, if you want to re-use a related group of fields with different validations
 between the forms you use them in, Schema Validation will be more flexible.
 This is because the
 form field definitions are separated from their rules, so you can "inject" whatever rules you
 want into those fields for any number of re-usages.

-## What is Convenient For Your Use Case?
+This may change between forms in your application, so adopting both approaches based on
+the requirements may be best (as opposed to choosing one for _all_ forms).

+## Built In Rules

 Schema Validation libraries will typically have more rules built into them than React Hook Form's
 Rules API will.
-Sure, you can always define your own rules, but that comes with its own mental
+Sure, you can always define your own rules, but then you have to write the code to validate the field,
-overhead, especially when trying to build a complex feature.
-You have a lot on your mind, and
-trying to build a "is date in the past" rule, name it, and make it shareable to all of your other
-forms doesn't reduce complexity.
+figure out how to share this rule for other places in your app, maintain it, and make many other decisions that distract
+from the feature you're just trying to add.
+Or, you could just call `Yup.string().email()` and be done with it.

+## Bundle Size

+When using Schema Validation, you will pull in at least two extra packages: the package for the
+schema validation library and `@hookform/resolvers` (assuming you use the pre-built ones, you
+can always build you own).
+This will increase the size of the code being shipped (as bringing
+in any packages will).

 ---

-While it may be tempting to choose one over the other for consistency's sake, I believe it is
-better to choose whatever solves your current problem the best.
-So, use a mix of the two in your
-app.
-I'd rather learn the two approaches but have an easier time modifying a form than
-try to wade through a hacky usage of a tool that was forced to do something it wasn't designed
-to do.
+As with every other decision, weigh the benefits of each approach with the tradeoffs for your
+use case.
+The end goal of every decision is to make it as easy as possible to build and maintain.